Removal of radon progeny from delicate surfaces: Measurement approach

 Table~\ref{tab:rate_results} further gives the removal fraction, defined as the rate after cleaning minus that observed before cleaning, divided by the rate before cleaning.
 The removal fractions are relative to the previous step.
 This quantity follows the definition in reference~\cite{bruenner_2021} to allow for a direct comparison.

-For all materials, close to 50\% removal has been observed after the first cleaning.
-The reasons for the differences in $\rm ^{210}Po$ removal efficiency and how they might be related to the details of the cleaning procedures (Kimwipes vs. cotton balls) have not been investigated.
+For all materials, close to 50\% $\rm ^{210}Po$ removal has been observed after the first cleaning.
+The reasons for the differences in removal efficiencies between copper and silicon and how they might be related to the details of the cleaning procedures (Kimwipes vs. cotton balls) have not been investigated.
 The effectiveness of the first cleaning step for the two copper samples is remarkably similar.
-For copper sample 1 no statistically significant $\rm ^{210}Po$ removal was observed for the second cleaning.
-The results agree with those reported in reference~\cite{bruenner_2021} for wiping PTFE with ethanol wetted clean room wipes.\\
+For both copper samples, no statistically significant removal of $\rm ^{210}Po$ was observed for a second cleaning.
+The results agree, at least qualitatively, with those reported in reference~\cite{bruenner_2021}, table 2.
+The authors report that wiping PTFE discs with ethanol wetted clean room wipes resulted in the removal of close to 50\% of the $\rm ^{210}Po$ from the sample surfaces.
+Further removal was observed for one of the samples for a second wipe. \\

 \underline{Time dependence:}\\ Figure~\ref{fig:time_dependence} shows the time dependence of the daily counting rates, registered during 112 days of measurements with copper sample 1.
 It was observed from 2024/05/28 to 2024/12/04 (176 days) or 0.88 $\rm ^{210}Po$ mean live times.
 The average rates and their statistical errors are given in the legend of figure~\ref{fig:time_dependence}.
 The average rates, observed after the first and second cleaning, are equal within their statistical uncertainties.
 For the time analysis, the two data sets were combined.
-Comparison with the background rate shows the average sample rates to be statistically distinct from background.
 No time dependence is observed for the post-cleaning rates.
 The background-subtracted net rate, observed for copper sample 1, corresponds to a $\rm ^{210}Po$ post-cleaning surface activity of 360 $\mu$Bq.
-The simulation error has not been determined because the activity value does not enter into the data analysis.
+The simulation error for the rate-to-activity conversion has not been determined because the activity value does not enter into the time analysis.

-Figure~\ref{fig:time_fit} shows the time dependence of the background subtracted $\rm ^{210}Po$ cleaned over uncleaned counting rate ratio.
-To understand what quantitative constraints can be put on the removal of $\rm ^{210}Pb$, the data was fitted with equation~\ref{eq:po_decay}.